 Ground Based Augmentation System - How It Works

 The VDB broadcasts the GBAS signal throughout the GBAS coverage area to avionics in GBAS-equipped aircraft.
-GBAS provides its service to a local area (approximately a 20-30 mile radius).
-The signal coverage is designed support the aircraft's transition from en route airspace into and throughout the terminal area airspace.The GBAS equipment in the aircraft uses the corrections provided on position, velocity, and time to guide the aircraft safely to the runway.
-This signal provides ILS-look-alike guidance as low as 200 feet above touchdown.
-GBAS will eventually support landings all the way to the runway surface.
+GBAS provides its service to a local area (approximately a 23 nautical mile radius).
+The GBAS service volume is designed to support the aircraft as it transitions from en route airspace, through the terminal airspace through the precision approach and landing.

 Page Last Modified: 12/06/13 11:04 EST

 This page can be viewed online at: http://www.faa.gov/about/office_org/headquarters_offices/ato/service_units/techops/navservices/gnss/laas/howItWorks/